WartenSIE168/M3D-Net/README.md

 # M3D-Net
-Research on the Detection Method of Flight Trainees’ Attention State Based on Multi-Modal Dynamic Depth Network
+This is the official code for "Research on the Detection Method of Flight Trainees’ Attention State Based on Multi-Modal Dynamic Depth Network."

 ### Project Overview ###
 This project is a classification model based on multimodal data (images, eye movement text data, and flight operation text data), aiming to classify the attention states of flight cadets in a simulated flight environment.
 The model mainly combines components such as MobileNet-V3, bidirectional LSTM, and ConvLSTM, and achieves the recognition of six different attention states (dangerous driving, distraction, normal level, high concentration, fatigue, yawning, etc.) through multimodal fusion.